joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Design Manager Onboarding.md

 * [ ] You will have a weekly 1:1 meeting with your manager.
 This meeting is for you!
 Please take a moment before your 1:1s to add items to the agenda.
 This can be anything from an update on what you are working on to questions and concerns about the team, company, etc.
 * [ ] Your manager is here to support you!
 If you need a 1:1 chat at any time, book some time on their calendar or DM on Slack.
 * [ ] You are not obligated to attend any of the meetings that you are invited to.
 However, please notify others of your absence by responding to Google calendar invites.
 If you do not attend a meeting, please read the agenda items and go through the notes of the meeting.
 Also, check whether there is a recording available.
-* [ ] Recordings can be found on [GitLab Unfiltered Channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A), [GitLab Channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg), and [Google Drive](https://drive.google.com/drive/folders/1FLKOVDqiD7lMn11gvaVE8P4wWPf3FwFM).
-The meetings in Google Drive are organized in folders by meeting name.
+* [ ] Recordings can be found on [GitLab Unfiltered Channel](https://www.youtube.com/channel/UCMtZ0sc1HHNtGGWZFDRTh5A) and [GitLab Channel](https://www.youtube.com/channel/UCnMGQ8QHMAnVIsI3xJrihhg).